Byte Federal Bitcoin ATMs Data Breach Affects 58,000 Americans

 Financial Info

-Byte Federal Inc., one of the largest Bitcoin ATM operators in the United States, experienced a significant data breach on September 30, 2024.
+Byte Federal Inc., one of the largest Bitcoin ATM operators in the United States, experienced a significant data breach that affected approximately 58,000 individuals nationwide.
+The breach occurred on September 30, 2024, and was discovered by the company on November 18, 2024.
+Byte Federal disclosed the breach to various state attorneys general in December 2024.

 The breach exposed a wide range of sensitive consumer information, including:

-• Government-issued ID number (e.g., passport, state ID card)
+• Government-issued ID numbers (e.g., passport, state ID card)

 • Transaction activity